 A: In the event that your overall GPA falls below a 2.0 or you fail to complete at least 24 credits by the end of your second GS semester, the summer following your first year will be a probationary period during which you have a chance to meet minimum GS requirements.
 If you fail to earn at least a 2.0 and/or 24 credits by the end of that probationary summer, you will be dismissed from the School of Engineering.
 However, our rigorous initial admissions standards as well as the pro-active and structured weekly tutoring and advising sessions during your first year are designed to promote your success in pursuing your the School of Engineering degree as planned.

 A: The program promises a friendly, supportive structure that enables students to transition into a college life that is known for its rigorous academic program.
 The weekly advising sessions focus on developing time management skills, establishing study habits and helping students navigate the emotional hurdles that they often face when transitioning into university life.
 This ready-made community of students, advisors and peer-tutors feels like a home away from home, where student advocacy and support is the primary focus.

 A: No. Although there is a charge for NYU Summer Housing, both the Summer On-site and Summer Online Intensives are free of charge as are the support services (i.e., tutors and advisors).
-Even courses taken to catch up with first-year curriculum the summer following the first year are free of charge in most cases to ensure that you stay on your four year graduation track.

-A: No. Although AP and/or transfer credits, if accepted by the School of Engineering, can apply toward graduation completion requirements, all credits for the General Studies (GS) Program, including any courses that must be taken the summer after the first year, must be completed at the School of Engineering location in Brooklyn.
+A: No. Although AP and/or transfer credits, if accepted by the School of Engineering, can apply toward graduation completion requirements, all credits for the General Studies (GS) Program, including any courses taken the summer after the first year, must be completed at the School of Engineering location in Brooklyn.